monchitonet/ace-color-extractor/README.txt

 This will add both the palette and the download link to your post.

+3. You can adjust the number of colors to extract from the image and the colors similarity threshold in the options page in Settings > ACE Color Extractor

 = Links =
 * [Website](https://logosnicas.com)

 == Changelog ==

+= 1.2.0 =

+* Added an options page to configure the plugin's settings.
+* Adjusted the width of the downloadable SVG file based on the number of color squares.
+* Code cleanup and other small fixes and additions.

 = 1.1.1 =